llama-del-rey/endpoint-interview/README.md

 cd endpoint-interview
 ```

-2. From the root of the repo run the `FROMFILE` command to directory operations from an input file:
+2. From the root of the repo run the `FROMFILE` command to get directory operations from an input file:

 ```bash
 ./dirmanager FROMFILE resources/input.txt